MasterControl’s Annual European Customer Event Begins Today with an Array of Speakers, Workshops and New Product Innovations

 MasterControl will be showcasing advancements in its innovative Manufacturing Excellence™ solution – including product families tool for recipe and variant configurations that will dramatically simplify production management – and in its industry leading Quality Excellence™ solution which will unveil a simplified user experience and more dynamic business process management.

 Conference attendees will also get a first look at MasterControl Insights.
 Slated for release later this year, this product represents a significant advance in data architecture, analytics and dashboards.
-Specifically designed for quality and manufacturing professions in highly regulated industries like life sciences, MasterControl Insights provides users with the ability to analyse, visualise and action quality and operational data like never before.
+Specifically designed for quality and manufacturing professions in highly regulated industries like life sciences, MasterControl Insights provides users with the ability to analyze, visualize and action quality and operational data like never before.

 The event brings together more than 125 people, including customers, partners and speakers to share insight on innovation and transformational digital strategies.
 More information can be found at www.mastercontrol.com/events.